HomeBureaucracyOfficers may claim access to records if denied from empanelment at centre

 Central Government had passed an order on November 15, in 2022, which had said that ‘Appointment Committee of Cabinet (ACC) has not approved', empanelment of Sanjiv Chaturvedi for ‘holding the post of JS/equivalent at the Centre'.

-In his petition, Chaturvedi cited his ‘consistent outstanding grading', four presidential orders passed in his favour during his Haryana tenure, appreciation of his performance as Chief Vigilance Officer (CVO) in by the Union Health Ministry as ‘exemplary' and various orders of the Uttarakhand High Court, Delhi High Court, as well as the Supreme Court, making favourable observations about his credentials.
+In his petition, Chaturvedi cited his ‘consistent outstanding grading', four presidential orders passed in his favour during his Haryana tenure, appreciation of his performance as Chief Vigilance Officer (CVO) in AIIMS by the Union Health Ministry as ‘exemplary' and various orders of the Uttarakhand High Court, Delhi High Court, as well as the Supreme Court, making favourable observations about his credentials.

-He also claimed of being ‘relentlessly persecuted by powers that be, for years and years, for discharging his official duties honestly and fearlessly, in accordance with the law of land and the present petition is the result of a never-ending series of such events.'
+He also claimed of being ‘relentlessly persecuted by powers that be, for years and years, for discharging his official duties honestly and fearlessly, in accordance with the of land and the present petition is the result of a never-ending series of such events.'

-Initially, he had filed a petition in the Central Tribunal (CAT) in December, 2022.
-However, the Petition was dismissed in May this year on the ground that, ‘disclosure of the records pertaining to ACC and CSB being confidential documents is prohibited as per Section 8(1)(i) of RTI Act.'
+Initially, he had filed a petition in the Central Administrative Tribunal (CAT) in December, 2022.
+However, the Petition was dismissed in May this year on the ground that, ‘disclosure of the records pertaining to ACC and CSB being confidential documents is prohibited as per Section 8(1)(i) of Act.'

 Chaturvedi challenged this order before Uttarakhand High Court in June, claiming that orders of Tribunal ‘has been passed on the basis of prima facie baseless, fictitious, factually incorrect and unsubstantiated submissions made' by Central Government.